Barranquilla, Colombia

 What are the schools in Barranquilla like?

 "1.
 Colegio Karl C. Parrish: This is a private, co-educational, bilingual school located in Barranquilla.
 It offers an American-style education to students from pre-kindergarten through 12th grade.
 The school is accredited by the Southern Association of Colleges and Schools and is a member of the Association of American Schools in South America.
 More information can be found on their website: http://www.kcparrish.edu.co/ 2.
 Colegio Marymount Barranquilla: This is a private, Catholic, bilingual school for girls.
 It offers education from pre-school to high school.
 The school is known for its strong academic program and its emphasis on the development of moral and spiritual values.
 More information can be found on their website: http://www.marymountbq.edu.co/ 3.
 Colegio Altamira International School: This is a private, co-educational, bilingual school that offers an International Baccalaureate program.
 The school is known for its strong academic program and its emphasis on the development of critical thinking skills.
 More information can be found on their website: http://www.altamira.edu.co/ 4.
 Colegio Hebreo Union: This is a private, co-educational, bilingual school that offers a Jewish education to students from pre-kindergarten through 12th grade.
 The school is known for its strong academic program and its emphasis on the development of Jewish values.
 More information can be found on their website: http://www.chu.edu.co/ 5.
 Colegio San José: This is a private, Catholic, bilingual school for boys.
 It offers education from pre-school to high school.
 The school is known for its strong academic program and its emphasis on the development of moral and spiritual values.
 More information can be found on their website: http://www.colsanjose.edu.co/ 6.
 Colegio Británico Internacional: This is a private, co-educational, bilingual school that offers a British-style education to students from pre-kindergarten through 12th grade.
 The school is known for its strong academic program and its emphasis on the development of critical thinking skills.
-More information can be found on their website: http://www.colegiobritanico.edu.co/," remarked one expat living in Barranquilla with children attending .
+More information can be found on their website: http://www.colegiobritanico.edu.co/," commented one expat when asked about in Barranquilla.

 What are the pros and cons of living in Barranquilla?